-Possession of, on or about their person (e.g., locker, desk, book bags or bus) or distribution of any weapon, device, instrument, material or substance, animate or inanimate, that is used for, or is readily capable of causing death or serious bodily injury, except that such a term does not include a pocket knife with a blade of less than 2 1/2 inches in length (e.g., Bowie, dirk, lock blade, hunting or switchblade).
+Possession of, on or about their person (e.g., locker, desk, book bags or bus) or distribution of any weapon, device, instrument, material or substance, animate or inanimate, this includes needles, tattoo tools, ear piercing tools/needles, that is used for, or is readily capable of causing death or serious bodily injury, except that such a term does not include a pocket knife with a blade of less than 2 1/2 inches in length (e.g., Bowie, dirk, lock blade, hunting or switchblade).
 Possession of a knife may result in an expulsion for one (1) full year.